gnames/gnparser/README.md

 is able to deal with the most complex scientific name-strings.

-``GNparser`` takes a name-string like ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns parsed components in `CSV` or `JSON` format.
+``GNparser`` takes a name-string like ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns parsed components in `CSV`, `TSV` or `JSON` format.
 The parsing of scientific names might become surprisingly complex and the `GNparser's` [test file] is a good source of information about the parser's capabilities, its input and output.